python/cpython/Doc/library/cookielib.rst

    :meth:`path_return_ok` is called for the cookie path.
 Otherwise, :meth:`path_return_ok` and :meth:`return_ok` are never called for that cookie domain.
-If :meth:`path_return_ok` returns true, :meth:`return_ok` is called with the :class:`Cookie` object itself for a full check.
+If :meth:`path_return_ok` returns true, :meth:`return_ok` is called with the :class:`~cookielib.Cookie` object itself for a full check.
 Otherwise, :meth:`return_ok` is never called for that cookie path.

    Note that :meth:`domain_return_ok` is called for every *cookie* domain, not just